melissamonk-NOAA/Vermilion_2021/doc/indices/DebWV_onboard_writeup.knit.md

 mean of CPUE by year was higher also higher in this area (Figure \@ref(fig:fig-areacpue-debwv))

-We retained 6597 drifts for index standardization, with 2016 fishing location encountering vermilion.
+We retained 6597 drifts for index standardization, with 2016 fishing location encountering vermilion rockfish.
 Tables of the number of samples and positive observervations by factors depth, region and year, can be found in Tables \@ref(tab:tab-depth-debwv), \@ref(tab:tab-region-debwv), and
 \@ref(tab:tab-year-debwv).